Skip to main content

 10. When the gravy is thick, remove the lid and add crushed kasoori methi and garam masala.
 Simmer for a few minutes, until you have the desired consistency.
 Garnish with cilantro and serve with hot rice or roti.

-Tips For an incredible Instant Pot Dum aloo
+Tips for an Incredible Instant Pot Aloo Dum

 • At each stage, make sure to cook the masala well until it has dried out, become fluffy and slides around the pan easily.